 My idea of Business Education was that it ought to be, well, education, rather than training.
 I don’t mean by that that I mock students’ vocational aspirations and force them to read Guy Debord and J.G.Ballard instead of Marketing texts (I just mention that Debord and Ballard have some interesting ideas that are relevant to Marketing, as I do many other non-business texts).
 I felt that my job was to use students’ vocational aspirations and their personal experience of consumption as a point of departure to try to engage them in thinking beyond the instrumental.
 After all, a critical marketer is a better marketer.
 As Douglas Holt has shown (e.g. in Holt and Cameron, 2012), myth, symbolism and ideology may be parts of the conceptual vocabulary of Marketing critique, but they also offer a more penetrating basis for understanding Marketing practice than the naïve Marketing planning and control paradigm.
 Besides, social science ought to be an effort to move towards truer accounts of the world, and if one is to understand branding it is necessary to understand ideological forms of communication.
-This includes understanding Marketing itself as a form of cultural brand (O’Reilly, 2005) an intrinsic component of which is ongoing ideological critique (Marion, 2006).
+This includes understanding Marketing itself as a form of cultural brand (O’Reilly, 2005), an intrinsic component of which is ongoing ideological critique (Marion, 2006).

 In the college classroom, education only became Education when the teaching plan was subverted by somebody asking a question or making an observation that wasn’t in the book.
 In university teaching, the context is different, but the aspiration is the same, to subvert the official process and achieve a meaningful connection.
 Marketing, that most vanilla of university subject choices, seemed to me an unlikely yet promising vehicle for pedagogic subversion.
-In their famous book, Teaching as a Subversive Activity, Neil Postman and Charles Weingartner (2009: first published, 1969) quote Ernest Hemingway on writing: “In order to be a great writer, a person must have a built-in, shockproof crap detector’ (p.3).
+In their famous book, Teaching as a Subversive Activity, Neil Postman and Charles Weingartner (2009: first published, 1969) quote Ernest Hemingway on writing: “In order to be a great writer, a person must have a built-in, shockproof crap detector” (p.3).
 Postman and Weingartner argue that this ought also to be an axiom of school education.
 Marketing provides us with perfect material for a ‘isn’t that crap?
-What about this?’ pedagogic departure from the dreary round of SWOTS and Mixes, Product-Market expansion grids, AIDA (the acronym, not the opera), the Concept and the rest of our canon of one-size-fits-all Marketing principles, theories and axioms.
+What about this?’ pedagogic departure from the dreary round of SWOTS and Mixes, Product-Market expansion grids, AIDA (the acronym, not the opera), the Concept, and the rest of our canon of one-size-fits-all Marketing principles, theories and axioms.
 Phil Kotler’s extraordinarily successful text might be to BizMan books what Lee Child is to thriller writing: grown-up themes written for a reading age of nine and a half, but the pearls of wisdom contained therein are distinctly Chance the Gardener.
 Every tautology and truism in the official account of our field is an invitation to a lively, and irreverent class discussion.
 Marketing is pedagogic gold because the official version is so, well, crap.

 The Ideology Thing